Ibrahim-Maiga/Flypto-Prototype/README.md

 The Flypto Lite repository is organized into the following directories:

-" # AWS-lambda-fetch-crypto-price ": Contains AWS Lambda functions for fetching real-time cryptocurrency prices from Binance.
+#### AWS-lambda-fetch-crypto-price: Contains AWS Lambda functions for fetching real-time cryptocurrency prices from Binance.

 Backend-flask-crypto-predict: The backend service built with Flask serves the AI prediction model and handles API requests.